Skip to content

 New York’s mobile sports betting market continues to grow rapidly.
 In 2024, the state reported a record-breaking sports betting handle, the highest in the U.S. since the 2018 Supreme Court ruling that legalized sports betting nationwide.
 Despite having the highest tax rate in the country, at 51%, the market remains strong with multiple licensed operators offering competitive promotions.

-As of late 2025, nine sportsbooks operate in New York, including well-known names such as Caesars, DraftKings, FanDuel, BetMGM, and bet365.
+As of 2026, nine sportsbooks operate in New York, including well-known names such as Caesars, DraftKings, FanDuel, BetMGM, and bet365.
 Promotions and bonus offers are abundant, providing good incentives for sports bettors.

-New York is currently in the process of awarding up to three new downstate casino licenses.
+The New York State Gaming Commission recently awarded three downstate casino licenses.
 A multi-year process saw eight different proposals made, but only three reached the finish line.

 Early in December, Bally’s Bronx, Hard Rock Metropolitan Park, and Resorts World New York City all received approval from the New York Gaming Facility Board.
-The three proposals just need to receive licenses from the New York State Gaming Commission by December 31.
+The three proposals then were granted licenses from the New York State Gaming Commission on Dec.
+15, allowing the projects to begin in 2026.

 Collectively, these downstate casinos are expected to generate $1 billion in tax revenue collectively by 2036.
 Their establishment could help further progress the potential for online casinos in New York.